JacobGoldenArt/next-js-starter-prettier-eslint/README.md

 # Nextjs Starter

-## Finnally got prettier and eslint working together!
+## Finally got prettier and eslint working together!

 Use the @latest version of Next, React and Typescript etc...